br-automation-com/AS-USB/README.md

 Download the latest release from [**here.**](https://github.com/br-automation-com/AS-USB/releases/latest)

 <a name="Description"></a>
-The task uses an interface to communicate with the outside world that can also be used to interact with other tasks.
+The task uses a variable structure to communicate with the outside world that can also be used to interact with other tasks.
 The structure *USB* looks as follows:

 <table>
   <tr>